ParallelMaths/parallel/pages/8-13-chrismaths.md

 ---

-From the units columnwe see that either `E + E = S`, or there is a carry, in which case `E + E = 10 + S`.
+From the units column we see that either `E + E = S`, or there is a carry, in which case `E + E = 10 + S`.
 However, from the tens column, we deduce that `E + E ≠ S`.
 So there is a carry from the units column to the tens column.

 Therefore, from the tens column we see that: `1 + E + E = 10 + E`.